An independent guide to Val Thorens

 We have links to the airlines' websites, plus the approximate transfer times.
 Read more on our Val Thorens flights page.

 Our Val Thorens by car page has all the information you need on driving to Val Thorens.
-There's information about Channel crossings, including links to the ferry companies and Eurotunnel.
+There are the options for Channel crossings, including links to the ferry companies and Eurotunnel.
 We have a suggested route for driving to Val Thorens, including directions and timings.
-(The distance from Calais is approximately 607 miles, and should take just over 10 hours).
+(The distance from Calais is approximately 607 miles, and should take 9 hours 21 minutes).
 We include a 'legal requirements' section, with advice on insurance, essential documents and items to carry, and speed limits in France.
 Finally, there's information about tour operators who offer self-drive packages.

 Read more on our Val Thorens by car page.